Egg donation is an excellent family building option for same sex couples

 The egg donor will receive hormone medications called gonadotrophins to stimulate her ovaries to produce multiple eggs.
 A fertility specialist will retrieve the donor’s eggs once they are mature.
 These eggs, or oocytes, can be frozen for future use if needed.

 An embryologist will fertilize the eggs using the father’s sperm through the process of in vitro fertilization, IVF.
 The embryologist will monitor the eggs for signs of fertilization, and then any resulting embryos will be transferred into the surrogate’s uterus.

 There are several issues to consider with egg donation

 - Legal issues: To avoid potential legal issues, all couples should have an attorney draft an egg donor contract.
 The contract should state that the egg donor is waiving her parental rights and that all children born from her donated eggs will be the couple’s children.
 Also, if you know the egg donor, the egg donor contract should spell out the terms of any future relationship between the donor and your child.

 - Financial issues: If you decide to build a family through egg donation, you usually must bear all of the costs associated with it.
 While it is worth checking with your insurance, you will likely have to cover all medical costs for you and your surrogate, including the cost of any complications.

-Despite the potential legal and financial issues, many gay couples still choose egg donation to create their families.
+Despite the complexity of the process, many gay couples choose egg donation to create their families.
 After all, it is the best way for you or your partner to share a biological connection with your future child.